grandjeanlab/shank3mrs/README.md

 }
 ```

-### 2D: How to automatically read from a CSV file and plot fitted/observed spectrum
+### 2D: Automatically importing data from a CSV file to plot spectra
 ```html
 # Read the CSV file
 csv_file <- "xlsxcoding.csv"